 Diopter Adjustment

-A diopter adjustment is a knob or dial on a camera or other optical device that is used to adjust the focus of the lens to compensate for the user’s vision.
+A diopter is a knob or dial on a camera or other optical device that is used to adjust the focus of the lens to compensate for the user’s vision.

 Diopter adjustments are common on binoculars.
 They are also sometimes found on other optical devices, such as telescope eyepieces and gun sights.